ayoisaiah/f2/README.md

 ## Installation

-F2 is written in Go, so you can install it through `go get`:
+F2 is written in Go, so you can install it through `go get` (Requires Go 1.16 or later):

 ```bash
 $ go get github.com/ayoisaiah/f2/cmd/...